nodejs/promise-use-cases/use-cases/extras/solutions.md

 # Solutions Exploration
-The purpose of this document is to explore possible hooks and/or APIs that may be used resolve at least some of the use-cases presented in the "extras" section of this repo.
+The purpose of this document is to explore possible hooks and/or APIs that may be used to resolve at least some of the use-cases presented in the "extras" section of this repo.

 Suggestions will be listed and discussed in an arbitrary order and may contain overlaps in functionality as well as in the problems they intend to solve.